This section describes some techniques that can help you use mysql more effectively.

 font, and set the character set in the

 Some query results are much more readable when displayed vertically, instead of in the usual horizontal table format.
 Queries can be displayed vertically by terminating the query with \G instead of a semicolon.
 For example, longer text values that include newlines often are much easier to read with vertical output:

 mysql> SELECT * FROM mails WHERE LENGTH(txt) < 300 LIMIT 300,1\G *************************** 1. row *************************** msg_nro: 3068 date: 2000-03-01 23:29:50 time_zone: +0200 mail_from: Monty reply: firstname.lastname@example.org mail_to: "Thimble Smith" <email@example.com> sbj: UTF-8 txt: >>>>> "Thimble" == Thimble Smith writes: Thimble> Hi.
 I think this is a good idea.
 Is anyone familiar Thimble> with UTF-8 or Unicode?
 Otherwise, I'll put this on my Thimble> TODO list and see what happens.
 Yes, please do that.
 Regards, Monty file: inbox-jani-1 hash: 190402944 1 row in set (0.09 sec)

 For beginners, a useful startup option is

 which has the same effect).
-It is helpful for cases when you
+Safe-updates mode is helpful for

-rows only by specifying the key values that identify them.
+you can modify rows only by specifying the key values that

 UPDATE tbl_name SET not_key_column=val WHERE key_column=val; UPDATE tbl_name SET not_key_column=val LIMIT 1;